xshi0603/YoRPG_TeaTreeTea/README.md

 Contains subclasses Hero and Monster that further divides the roles being called in this game.

 All characters inherit these attributes, although not all attributes will be set.
-For example, Monsters do not a level.
+For example, Monsters do not have a level.

     * protected String name;
     * protected int HP;
     * protected int strength;